 Choose between liquid and spray converter

 Rust converter comes in brushable liquid or aerosol spray.
-Spray provides a smoother finish but doesn’t penetrate severe rust as well as brushable liquid.
+Rust remover spray provides a smoother finish but doesn’t penetrate severe rust as well as brushable liquid.

 Apply converter after wire brushing